DarkOriole4/PIL_GraphicsEngine/README.md

 ```
 `render_res` is the resolution at which the screen is rendered.
 Later, it get's scaled up to the `upscale_res` and displayed.

-- You can animate things in code using the `frame` variable that acts as an ever-incrementing clock counter
+- You can animate things in code using the `frame` variable.
+It acts as an ever-incrementing clock counter

  ### There are a few functions that can be used to manipulate the engine:
-- `draw_line(img, start_coors, end_coors, color)` will draw a line given a startpoint, endpoint and color.
+- `draw_line(arr, start_coors, end_coors, color)` will draw a line given a startpoint, endpoint and color.
 At this moment in time lines don't have any thickness (they have a constant thickness of 1px).

+**Important!** *in order for this function to run on the GPU, it requires the image to be an array for the input.
+Then it needs to be converted back to an image*

+arr: *the img object converted to an array*

 start_coors, end_coors: ``[x, y]`` - *a 2 element list or tuple with values that belong to the canvas*